PedroCristo/README-TEST/README.md

 2. Comments
 3. Author
 4. Categories
-5. Profiles<br>
+5. Profiles
-As admin/superuser I can also approve comments and change the status and give other permissions to the users.<br>
+* As admin/superuser I can also approve comments and change the status and give other permissions to the users.<br>

 ## Technologies Used